turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/2_implementing_artists.markdown

 Run the spec again:

 ```
-/Users/rwarbelow/Desktop/Coding/Turing/mix_master/db/schema.rb doesn't exist yet.
-Run `rake db:migrate` to create it, then try again.
-If you do not intend to use a database, you should instead alter /Users/rwarbelow/Desktop/Coding/Turing/mix_master/config/application.rb to limit the frameworks that will be loaded.
 F

 Failures:

   1) User submits a new artist they see the page for the individual artist
       Failure/Error: visit artists_path

       AbstractController::ActionNotFound:
         The action 'index' could not be found for ArtistsController
       # /usr/local/rvm/gems/ruby-2.2.2/gems/rack-1.6.4/lib/rack/etag.rb:24:in `call'
       ...
 ```

-If we look at the output of `rake routes`, we'll see that `artists_path` should be going to the index action:
+If we look at the last column of the output of `rake routes`, we'll see that `artists_path` should be going to the `index` action in the `artists` controller:

 ```
 Prefix  Verb URI Pattern        Controller#Action
 artists GET  /artists(.:format) artists#index
 ```